A Journey, A Storm & A Cry for Help...

 And God heard their prayers and was merciful to them.

-Jonah, on the other hand, despite the desperation and destruction around him, seemed determined to continue in his rebellion to God's plan.
+Jonah, on the other hand, despite the desperation and destruction around him, seemed determined to continue in his rebellion against God's plan.

 The sailors were saved.